Browning X-Bolt

 The X-Bolt Rifle is a bolt-action rifle designed by the American Browning Arms Company.
 It is manufactured by Miroku Corp. in Japan.
+In January 2024, the improved second generation X-Bolt 2 was released and production on the first generation ceased.

 Description

-The X-BOLT rifle is a bolt-action rifle.
+The X-Bolt rifle is a bolt-action rifle.
 Its name comes from the "X-Lock" scope mounting system.
-In addition, it uses the "X-BOLT Feather Trigger" which features an adjustable trigger pull.
+In addition, it uses the "X-Bolt Feather Trigger" which features an adjustable trigger pull.

 Variations

 The X-Bolt rifle has many variations, yet most are small differences such as different barrel lengths and caliber.